 - N — Nematodes are microscopic pests that attack roots in warm, sandy soils.

 - T — Tobacco mosaic virus is a less widespread disease that causes uneven ripening in fruit.

 Luscious Tomato Varieties To Add To Your Garden

 Now that you have the tools you need to grow your best tomatoes yet, let’s look at different ways to incorporate them into your meals!

 Slicing.
-Sliced tomatoes on your sandwich or hamburger makes life worth living.
+Sliced tomatoes on your sandwich or hamburger make life worth living.
 Okay, that might be a bit of an overstatement, but not by much.
-Look for Superfantastic, Early Girl, Better Boy, Tycoon, Cherokee Purple, and Improved Porter to liven up anything you put between two slices of bread.
+Look for Super fantastic, Early Girl, Better Boy, Tycoon, Cherokee Purple, and Improved Porter to liven up anything you put between two slices of bread.
 Tip: Try layer mashed avocado and sliced tomato on toast with a bit of salt and pepper for an open-faced sandwich or quick snack.

 Heat-Tolerant.
 Look for the cherry-type tomatoes listed above as well as Heat Wave and Heat Set.
-I garden in Zone 8b, so these types of heat-tolerant tomatoes are invaluable to my gardener friends and me.
+In Zone 8b, these types of heat-tolerant tomatoes are invaluable to my gardener friends.